gregtam/jupyter-notebook-initializer/README.md

 - sql_functions.py: This file defines utility functions for interacting with the cluster (e.g., getting the table or column names).

 ## Examples
+We now show some examples of how to use these magic functions.
 ### Executing SQL Queries
 We can execute SQL commands simply by typing regular SQL code and putting an `%%execsql` at the very top of the cell.
 ```